-Supporting parents to ensure they have the resources and information they need to provide enriching and nurturing environments for their children is an effective strategy to prevent child abuse and neglect.
-Selected grantees will use evidence-based or promising practice programs that focus on the parent/caregiver, the parent/caregiver and their child, or the whole family.
+Supporting parents and primary caregivers to ensure they have the resources and information they need to provide enriching and nurturing environments for their children is an effective strategy to prevent child abuse and neglect.
+Selected grantees must use evidence-based or evidence-informed programs that focus on the parent or primary caregiver, and their child, or the whole family.
 The program may not focus solely on the child.